Set up your Limecraft account

 Your library contains all the media in your production.
 Initially, it is empty, so let’s add media to it!

-In the top right corner of the toolbar, you’ll find the Add File menu.
-Click it and select the File option as shown below.
-Select some video files in the file picker that pops up.
+In the top right corner of the toolbar, you’ll find the Add Clips button.
+Click it and select some video files in the file picker that pops up.

 Your upload starts and your files should appear in the library (press the refresh link if the library pops up an outdated message).

 Now that your material is in Flow, it is time to put it to use!

 - Create a textual time-synced transcript of your clips

 - Create subtitles for your clips using our subtitle editor